github/actions-oidc-gateway-example/README.md

 - Parsing JWTs is a [notorious source of security bugs](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/); at a minimum this should undergo some sort of application security review

-- You'd probably want to use a real TLS certificate for the proxy (or distribute the self-signed certificate for use in the Action)
+- You'd probably want to use a real TLS certificate for the gateway (or distribute the self-signed certificate for use in the Action)

 - This was thrown together as a proof-of-concept, and probably doesn't scale very well